CIDARLAB/Peripheral-Manager/README.md

 ## rx

-The `rx` channels allow the user to monitor the outputs from the peripherals that are generated in the device.
+The `rx` channels (identified by the name of the connection `<name>`) allow the user to monitor the outputs from the peripherals that are generated in the device.

 #### Example